nicolechung/websockets/README.md

 In progress...

 #Todos
-1. socket.io
-2. write to db
+1. write socket to db
-3. hook up to heroku
+2. hook up to heroku
-4. set up datavis
+3. set up datavis